-With a competitive statutory corporate income tax rate compared to the rest of Europe - 20 per cent on the first EUR 200,000 and 25 per cent for taxable profits exceeding EUR 200,000 - the Dutch tax system has a number of attractive features for international companies.
+The Netherlands has a competitive statutory corporate income tax rate compared to the rest of Europe: 20 per cent on the first EUR 200,000 and 25 per cent for taxable profits exceeding EUR 200,000.
+As a matter of fact, the government has announced to lower the tax rates even further to 21% and 16% respectively in the coming years.
+The Dutch tax system has a number of attractive features for international companies.